-SOPHIA HOTEL - €€ - again with a rooftop pool and views of the city
+SOPHIA HOTEL - €€ - beautiful rooftop with nice views overlooking the city.

 The food in Cartagena is outstanding, with every meal being hit after hit.
 Here are my favorites:-

-RESTAURANTE MARDELEVA - vibrant interiors, live music and fantastic Latin cuisine.
+With vibrant interiors, live music and fantastic Latin cuisine, Mardeleva is a great option for dinner.
 Reservation is recommended.

-EL SOMBRERO VUELTIAO CEVICHERIA - possibly the best thing you can eat in Cartagena is the shrimp or seafood cocktail from here.
+Possibly the best thing you can eat in Cartagena is a shrimp or seafood cocktail from El Sombrero Vueltiao Cevicheria!
 This hole in the wall stall offers 11 sizes of styrofoam cups filled with the seafood and is too good to be missed.
-Truly a local spot.
+Truly a local gem.

 Local foods to try - other foods to eat whilst here are arepas, empanadas and meat skewers.
 There are many good street sellers in the square in Getsemani offering these local snacks.
 The fresh fruit is delicious and you can purchase the fruit precut for ease of eating at any of the fruit carts.